-In this interview, Richard van Osnabrugge would like to share his experience on developing apps in Mendix.
+In today’s installment of our rapid developer series, Richard van Osnabrugge shares his experience on developing apps in Mendix.
 Richard is a business consultant at First Consulting, an implementation partner of Mendix.
 He is interested in creating business value for customers, and innovating their business.
 Although Richard has no coding background, he helps companies innovate by developing apps with a low-code platform.
 Read how Richard developed an IoT app without having a coding background.

 What is your education and professional background?
 Did you have any prior development experience?